nla-group/snn/README.md

 ```

-We also provide multi-point query support exploiting single-threaded BLAS-3 (multi-threading is under development):
+We also support multi-point queries which exploit single-threaded BLAS-3 (multi-threading is under development):

 ```python
 ind = snn_model.radius_batch_query(X[:10], radius)
 ```

-``snn_model.radius_batch_query`` uses Numba to obtain speedup.
-For the first-time run, Numba has to go through the function code and optimize the corresponding part, which requires extra overhead, and thus the function runs slowly.
-However, every subsequent time the batch query function will be much faster.
+``snn_model.radius_batch_query`` uses Numba for further speedup.
+For the first run, Numba has to go through the code and optimize it, adding extra overhead.
+Each subsequent run of batch queries will be much faster.

 ### C++ installation